catalyst-cooperative/pudl/docs/dev/run_a_release.rst

 * Our data outputs corresponding to that tag on Zenodo, ``pudl.catalyst.coop/stable`` buckets in GCS/AWS, and Kaggle
 * Our code corresponding to that tag on PyPI
+* The conda package to be updated with the newest code
 * Updated ``stable`` and ``vYYYY.MM.DD`` documentation on ReadTheDocs